AidanGamzer/AntiPortalTrap/README.md

 Players will also be kicked after trying to place a block next to a portal more than three times to avoid console spam.

+Portals will break blocks placed infront of it after it spawns in.

 ## Upcoming Features

 Disabling players from pistoning blocks into portals.
-When a portal is lit breaking any blocks infront of and behind the portal.

 ##  Version Support
 Tested on Spigot 1.14.4